Florian-Wilhelm/Raspberry-Pi/Project11/Readme.md

 Thermal imaging with an MLX90642 32x24 InfraRed (IR) array.

-Monochrome OLED display is connected for presentation purposes, later prototypes are to be embedded in an IoT environment (for burglar detection and the like).
+Prototypes will later be used as a burglar detection, or as a simple endoscope.

 ## Branches of development